YunoHost-Apps/ojs_ynh/doc/PRE_INSTALL.md

-This is a dummy disclaimer to display prior to the install
+After the app is deployed head to https://DOMAIN____PATH to complete the installation.